pgrabolosa/gfxhelper/README.md

 Then:

   1. Save this code to a file, let's name it `my_custom_main.c`.
+  2. Generate the building environment `cmake -G "Unix Makefiles" .`
-  2. Then build the library (if not already done) `cmake --build . --target GfxHelper`
+  3. Then build the library `cmake --build . --target GfxHelper`
-	3. Compile and link against the library (and Gtk+3): `gcc -L. -I./src my_custom_main.c -lGfxHelper`
+  4. Compile and link against the library (and Gtk+3): `gcc -L. -I./src my_custom_main.c -lGfxHelper`

 ## Mac Support